 Discount rate - The discount rate used to measure the total OPEB liability was 7.25%.
-The projection of cash flows used to determine the discount rate applied the actuarial cost method and assumptions shown above.
+The basis for the projection of liabilities and the fiduciary net position used to determine the discount rate was an actuarial valuation performed as of December 31, 2022, and the financial status of each of the Health Care Trust Funds as of the current measurement date, December 31, 2023.
 In addition, the following methods and assumptions were used in the projection of cash flows: